How Often Should a Landlord Inspect a Rental Property?

 A bald man with glasses and a beard is standing outdoors in front of a brick building, looking at a tablet.
 He is wearing a green jacket. how often should landlord inspect property

-Regular inspections are the ultimate defense for your asset.
+Regular inspections are one of the best ways to protect your asset.
 Learn how we prevent property damage for our clients.

 How Often Can a Landlord Legally Inspect a Rental Property in TN?

 The most common question Clarksville landlords ask is, “How often can I check on my house?”
-The answer requires a delicate balance between property oversight and the tenant’s legal right to “Quiet Enjoyment.”
+The answer requires a balance between property oversight and the tenant’s right to privacy and quiet enjoyment.

-You cannot simply unlock the door and walk into your rental property.
-Under Tennessee law, a landlord must provide proper, advanced notice before entering an occupied unit for a routine inspection or non-emergency repair.
+You should not simply unlock the door and walk into an occupied rental property for a routine inspection.
+In most situations, landlords should provide proper advance notice before entering an occupied unit for a routine inspection or non-emergency repair.

 The 4 Essential Types of Rental Inspections

-To fully protect a property in Montgomery County, landlords must execute four distinct types of inspections throughout the tenancy lifecycle:
+To protect a rental property in Montgomery County, landlords should use four main types of inspections throughout the tenancy lifecycle:

 1. Move-In Inspections: Documenting the property’s condition with timestamped photos before a new tenant takes possession.
-This serves as your legal baseline.
-(Note: This is also when you collect prorated rent for mid-month move-ins).
+This creates a baseline for future comparisons.
+This is also when you may collect prorated rent for mid-month move-ins.

-2. Routine/Quarterly Inspections: Scheduled during the lease term to check smoke detectors, look for water intrusion, and ensure lease compliance.
+2. Routine or Quarterly Inspections: Scheduled during the lease term to check smoke detectors, look for water intrusion, confirm basic maintenance, and review lease compliance.

 3. Drive-By Inspections: Observing the exterior of the property from the public street.
-This requires no notice and helps you spot unauthorized vehicles, lawn neglect, or exterior damage.
+This usually requires no notice and helps you spot unauthorized vehicles, lawn neglect, exterior damage, or visible maintenance concerns.

 4. Move-Out Inspections: The final assessment after the tenant vacates.
-This must be compared directly to the move-in inspection to determine if any of the security deposit can be legally withheld for damages beyond normal ‘wear and tear.’
+This should be compared to the move-in inspection to determine whether any security deposit deductions may apply for damage beyond normal wear and tear.

 What Should Be Included in a Property Inspection Checklist?

-A thorough property inspection checklist ensures that no critical liability areas are overlooked.
-When walking through a property, your checklist must include:
+A thorough property inspection checklist helps ensure that important maintenance, safety, and lease compliance items are not missed.
+When walking through a rental property, your checklist should include:

-• Safety Systems: Testing smoke detectors, carbon monoxide alarms, and fire extinguishers.
+• Safety Systems: Testing smoke detectors, carbon monoxide alarms, and fire extinguishers where applicable.

-• Water Intrusion: Checking under all sinks, around toilets, and looking for ceiling stains that indicate hidden pipe or roof leaks.
+• Water Intrusion: Checking under sinks, around toilets, near tubs, and looking for ceiling stains that may indicate hidden pipe or roof leaks.

-• Lease Violations: Looking for evidence of unauthorized pets, long-term guests, or indoor smoking.
+• Lease Compliance: Looking for evidence of unauthorized pets, long-term guests, smoking, or other lease violations.

-• Exterior & Structural: Examining the roofline, gutters, siding, and overall landscaping condition.
+• Exterior and Structural Items: Examining the roofline, gutters, siding, landscaping, and visible exterior maintenance concerns.

 Infographic showing the anatomy of a professional rental property inspection, including checks for safety systems, exterior, kitchen, and bathrooms